 Discovering Rodrigues Island

 We explored underground caves and caverns filled with stalagmites, stalactites and eerie rock formations.
-At Francois Leguat reserve we encountered some of the islands unusual wildlife as giant tortoises ambled towards us to be petted.
+At Francois Leguat reserve we encountered some of the islands unusual wildlife as giant tortoises ambled towards us for a neck rub.

 Secluded coves and tiny beaches were discovered as we hiked through pine forests filled with flowers and climbed rocky outcrops to the coast.
 Deliciously warm waters made it hard to leave the sea.